mangoscout/SEED/FinalDemo/TA_README.md

 Note for TAs:

-I noticed that in the Demo 2 Team Documentation Rubric there was note about a project board to manage tasks and assign responsibility.
+I noticed that in the Final Demo Team Documentation Rubric there was note about a project board to manage tasks and assign responsibility.
 Instead of a project board, we used the Meeting Minutes, which you can find under the Demo 2 folder.
 We hope that this will be acceptable for full points in the rubric as it served the same purpose as a project board.